Martin Luther King’s birthday will soon be celebrated across the United States, and I thought a “The Best…” list on him would be timely and useful.

 * A very nice listening activity where you listen to the I Have A Dream speech while you’re reading text.
 Then you have to click on the words that are incorrect.

-* Another excellent listening exercise, this time using a short biography of King.
+* Another excellent listening exercise, time using a short biography of King.

-* A short King biography, this time from the Library of Congress.
+* A short King biography, time from the Library of Congress.

 * Yet another short King biography along with comprehension questions.